Lever House

 The construction of Lever House changed Park Avenue in Midtown from an avenue with masonry apartment buildings to one with International-style office buildings.
-The building's design was also copied by several other structures worldwide.
-Lever House was intended solely for Lever Brothers' use, and its small size resulted in proposals to redevelop the site with a larger skyscraper.
-Following one such proposal, the building became a New York City designated landmark in 1982 and was added to the National Register of Historic Places in 1983.
-Unilever moved most of its offices out of Lever House in 1997, and Aby Rosen's RFR Realty took over the building.
-After SOM renovated the building from 2000 to 2001, Lever House was used as a standard office building with multiple tenants.
-SOM renovated the building again starting in 2022.
+Several other structures worldwide copied the building's design.
+Lever House was intended solely for Lever Brothers' use, and its small size had prompted proposals to redevelop the site with a larger skyscraper.
+The building was nearly demolished in the 1980s, when Fisher Brothers proposed a 40-story tower on the site; afterward, it was narrowly approved as a New York City designated landmark in 1982 and was added to the National Register of Historic Places the next year.
+In 1997, Unilever relocated most of its offices out of Lever House, and Aby Rosen's RFR Realty took over the building.
+After SOM renovated the building between 2000 and 2001, Lever House was used as a standard office building with multiple tenants.
+Brookfield Properties and WatermanClark obtained a majority ownership stake in the building in 2020 and hired SOM to conduct another renovation in the early 2020s.